craigmichaelmartin/pure-orm/README.md

 Stateful ORMs (comprised of two portions)

-- **Query Builders** (eg [knex](https://github.com/tgriesser/knex)) - query builder libraries (built on database drivers) aim at the _writing of raw SQL_: seeking to solve the problem of composing sql queries in a dialetic-generic api. `pure-orm` takes the approach that the tradeoff of developers having to learn the huge surface area of dialetic-generic api, and having to map the complexity and nuance of SQL to it, are simply not worth the cost, and so does not use a query building library.
+- **Query Builders** (eg [knex](https://github.com/tgriesser/knex)) - These (built on database drivers) offer a dialetic-generic, chainable object api for expressing underlying SQL - thus solving for database "lock-in" as well the inability to compose SQL queriers as strings. `pure-orm` takes the approach that the tradeoff of developers having to learn the huge surface area of dialetic-generic api, and having to map the complexity and nuance of SQL to it, are simply not worth the cost, and so does not use a query building library.
 With `pure-orm` you just write SQL.
 The tradeoff on `pure-orms` side that is indeed being tied to a sql dialect and in the inability to compose sql expressions (strings don't compose nicely).
-Yet all this considered, `pure-orm` sees writing straight SQL heaviliy as a feature, not a defect needing solved.
+Yet all this considered, `pure-orm` sees writing straight SQL heaviliy as a feature, not a defect needing solved, and not eclipsed by the composibility of a query builder.

-- **Stateful, Database Aware Objects** (eg [sequelize](https://github.com/sequelize/sequelize), [waterline](https://github.com/balderdashy/waterline), [bookshelf](https://github.com/bookshelf/bookshelf), [typeorm](https://github.com/typeorm/typeorm)) - "Stateful, Database-Aware, Structured Objects" are the end-result of "Stateful ORMs"
+- **Stateful, Database Aware Objects** (eg [sequelize](https://github.com/sequelize/sequelize), [waterline](https://github.com/balderdashy/waterline), [bookshelf](https://github.com/bookshelf/bookshelf), [typeorm](https://github.com/typeorm/typeorm)) - "Stateful, Database-Aware, Structured Objects" are the end-result of "Stateful ORMs". `PureORM` yields pure, un-attached, structured objects.

 PureORM